 the Nc requested is not larger than the number of currently active receive antennas.
 If the Feedback

-Type is set to SU, the Nc field value in the VHT MIMO Control field is determined by the beamformee.(#785)
+Type is set to SU, the Nc field value in the VHT MIMO Control field is determined by the beamformee.(#785)A beamformee shall set the value of the Channel Width subfield in the VHT MIMO Control field of a VHT Compressed Beamforming frame to the same value as the CH_BANDWIDTH parameter in the RXVECTOR of the corresponding NDP frame.